Cellular Homeostasis: Contrary to What You’ve Heard, Drugs Do Not Truly Change Physiology

 His discovery eventually led him to creating better lenses in the late 1600’s.
 He kept them secret, making him (by default) the leading authority on microscopic discovery until his death in 1723.
 History of the Microscope dot org goes on to say of Leeuwenhoek’s microscope….

 “Van Leeuwenhoek made many biological discoveries using his microscopes.
 He was the first to see and describe bacteria, yeast plants, the teeming life in a drop of water, and the circulation of blood corpuscles in capillaries.
 During a long life he used his lenses to make pioneer studies on an extraordinary variety of things, both living and non living, and reported his findings in over a hundred letters to the Royal Society of England and the French Academy.
 Despite these great achievements in microscopy, microscopes didn’t change much over the next 200 years.”

-Unlike in Darwin’s day, we see unfathomable levels of cellular complexity that completely boggle the mind (HERE) --- a fact not always grasped by the average lay-person, but revealed in these super double extra cool cellular animations below.
+Unlike in Darwin’s day, we see unfathomable levels of cellular complexity that completely boggle the mind (HERE) — a fact not always grasped by the average lay-person, but revealed in these super double extra cool cellular animations.

 You can read the arguments by clicking the link, but realize that these two groups treat their sick very differently.
 For instance, vitalists realize that while there is certainly a time and a place for Western medicine, they also understand the symbiotic relationship between health and disease.
-For a better idea of what I mean by this odd statement, HERE and HERE are examples.
+For a better idea of what I mean by this odd statement, HERE is a great example.
 But one of my favorite examples of how a vitalist would treat different than a mechanist has to do with Diabetes.

-If you are interested in seeing the bigger picture as far as returning to health is concerned, HERE it is.
+If you are interested in seeing the bigger picture as far as restoring homeostasis and returning to health are concerned, HERE it is.